myrveln/immich-smart-stacker/README.md

 - `UNSTACK_ALL`: Set to `true` to delete all matching stacks
 - `SMART_STACKER_STATE_FILE`: Optional path for the local idempotency cache

-## Docker Hub Publishing

-The repository includes a GitHub Actions workflow that builds and pushes a multi-architecture image to Docker Hub.

-Required secrets:

-- `DOCKERHUB_USERNAME`
-- `DOCKERHUB_TOKEN`

-The published image name is `docker.io/<username>/immich-smart-stacker`.

 ## Testing and Coverage

 The repository includes a GitHub Actions test workflow that runs pytest with coverage, writes a coverage summary to the job summary, and uploads `tests/coverage.xml` as an artifact.